nauerster/developer-guides/code/AngularJS.md

 **Creating a Factory Object**

 - More re-useable and easier to maintain
-- NameFactory is the factory object
+- ModalFactory is the factory object

 ```
 appName.factory('ModalFactory', [